Have you been considering opening a 529 college savings plan?

 Investors should carefully consider the investment objectives, risks, charges and expenses associated with 529 college savings plans before investing.
 More information about 529 college savings plans is available in the issuer’s official statement, and should be read carefully before investing.
 Favorable state tax treatment for investing in Section 529 college savings plans may be limited to investments made in plans offered by your home state.
 Investors should consult a tax advisor about any state tax consequences of an investment in a 529 plan.
 Withdrawals for purposes other than qualified education expenses may be subject to taxes and penalties.

 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
-Any opinions are those of Sara Stanich and not necessarily those of RJFS or Raymond James.
+Any opinions are those of Sara Stanich.
 Investments mentioned may not be suitable for all investors.

 Free Email Updates